 Trash, Recycling + Compost Service

 Curbside waste collection service includes garbage, recycling, and food + yard waste composting.
-Collection is provided by Waste Management.
+Collection is provided by Waste Management (WM).
 Many drop-off recycling options are available for items that cannot be recycled curbside.
+Reuse and reducing waste are just as important as recycling — if not more!

 Other question?
 See our contact information.